 DEFINITION OF 'High Net Worth Individual (HNWI)'

-A High Net Worth Individual (HNWI) is an individual who has self-certified that:
+In the United Kingdom, a High Net Worth Individual (HNWI) is an individual who has self-certified that:

 - They had, during the financial year immediately preceding the date in question, an annual income to the value of £100,000 or more; or

 - They held, throughout the financial year immediately preceding the date in question, net assets to the value of £250,000 or more.
 Net assets for these purposes do not include:

 - the property which is the individual’s primary residence or any loan secured on that residence;

 - any rights of the individual under a qualifying contract of insurance within the meaning of the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001;